 Declination to Register

-For customers not wishing to complete a voter registration application form, TWC-VR staff check the appropriate box in RHW.
-If the system is not available, complete VR1680 and obtain the customer’s signature.
-If the customer refuses to sign, the TWC-VR staff member will check the appropriate box.
+For customers who do not want to complete a voter registration application form, TWC-VR staff must check the appropriate box in RHW.
+If RHW is not available, complete form VR1680 and obtain the customer’s signature.
+If the customer refuses to sign, the TWC-VR staff member must check the corresponding box on the form.

-TWC-VR must preserve each declination for at least 22 months after the date of signing, in the customer's case file.APPROVALS & CONSULTATIONS
+TWC-VR must preserve each declination for at least 22 months after the date of signing, in the customer's case file.

+Designation of an Agent

+When applying for VR services or anytime throughout the VR process, a customer may designate an agent to sign and act on behalf of the customer for voter registration purposes.

+An agent is defined in the Texas Election Code Section 13.003 Application by Agent.
+An applicant may appoint, either orally or in writing an agent to perform one or more of the following acts for the applicant:

+complete and sign a registration application;

+submit an application;

+act on the applicant’s behalf in the process of approving the application, including a challenge of the applicant;

+receive a registration certificate in person; and

+submit a notice or other applicable document for correcting registration information

+To be designated as an agent; the person must:

+Be the customer’s spouse, parent, or child, and

+be a qualified voter of the county or have submitted a registration application and be otherwise eligible to vote.

+The agent must be identified and designated on the VR1487 Designation of Applicant or Customer Representative, signed by the agent and the applicant.

+APPROVALS & CONSULTATIONS

 There are no approvals or consultations for this policy and these procedures.